rmrk-team/rmrk-docs/docs/rmrk1.md

 humanized, clarified, codified, and exemplified in this documentation.

 In many ways, RMRK 1.0 is like any NFT standard you might be used to on Ethereum - a simple way to store references to multimedia.
-We augmented this with on-chain emotes, but did not go further.
+We augmented this with on-chain [emotes](lego3-emote.md).

-Let's see how to programmatically mint a RMRK 1.0 NFT.
+RMRK 1.0 has been deprecated since [RMRK 2](rmrk2.md) has been out.
+Old RMRK1 NFTs can be seen on the [legacy version of Singular](https://singular.rmrk.app).